rask/wprsrv/CONTRIBUTING.md

 # Contributing to wprsrv

-*wprsrv* is available at Github.
+*wprsrv* is available at GitHub.
 Contributions should be done there also.

 ## About these contribution guidelines